Zerutis/Coding-challenge/README.md

 - Run `docker run -d -t --name <any-name> -p 9090:9090 coding-challenge-app`
 - Try sending request to endpoints

+There is prepared dataset in `src/main/resources/inputFile.csv` which can be used to fill the database.

 To connect to h2 database, go to `http://localhost:9090/h2-console`, `Password`:`root`
 <img src="images/h2-database.png">
 ## Endpoints